PA COVID-19 Weekly Update

 This week, the Department of Health analyzed the following vaccine data within its 66-county vaccine jurisdiction; Philadelphia is a separate vaccine jurisdiction:

 - The number of people currently hospitalized with COVID-19 on Monday, Jan.
-10 was 18.3 percent higher than on Jan.
-3. The percent of available adult and pediatric ICU beds in the state fell to 13.8% and rose to 12.4%, respectively.
+17 was 3.8 percent higher than on Jan.
+10. The percent of available adult and pediatric ICU beds in the state rose to 14.7% and 13.7%, respectively.

 The Department of Health continues to provide the public with extensive and frequently updated data on both the COVID-19 dashboardOpens In A New Window and the vaccine dashboardOpens In A New Window.
 Both dashboards provide an interactive experience for the user to review statewide and local-level data updated daily.